RedHat-UX/red-hat-design-system/elements/rh-spinner/README.md

 ```

 ### Slot
-There's one slot for a loading message.
+There's one slot for loading text.